Marital rape: Gender expectations

 In the United States, masculinity is understood as a fixed entity that exists despite the changes of everyday life.
 It is understood as being in comparison to femininity, and more specifically, in opposition to femininity: Masculinity is to superiority as femininity is to subservience.
 Therefore, masculinity is correlated with aggression in such a way that scholars argue violence is a way for men to show their masculine identity.
 Another expectation of masculinity is that men are not to show their emotion.
 Instead, as Robert Connell argues, the "masculine prototype" is a strong and stoic man who appears to remain in control of the situation and his emotions.
 This sense of control in Western masculinity has direct implications for domestic violence.
 Scholars argue that some men use violence to regain this sense of control when it is lost.

 However, not all men who subscribe to masculinity expectations are violent.
 In fact, most men, in general, are not violent.
 For those who are violent, ideals of masculinity seem to play some causal role in their violence.
 Research shows that "violence is more likely among men who experience a disconnection between their personal circumstances and their emotions".
 Evidently, there seems to be some connection between the masculine expectation of suppressing or disconnecting from one's emotions, and one's tendency to be violent.

+Marital rape that occurs in same-sex relationships or is perpetrated by women in heterosexual relationships is even less well studied.